computational-cell-analytics/micro-sam/workshops/i2k_2024/README.md

 ```

 Note: you can use `micro_sam` with different models: the original models from Segment Anything and models finetuned for different microscopy segmentation tasks by us.
 For cell segmentation you can either use `vit_b` (the original model) or `vit_b_lm` (our model).
-Our `vit_b_lm` model will be better for most cell segmentation problems but there may be cases where `vit_b` is better, so it makes sense to test both before annotating your data.
-Please refer to [our documentation](https://computational-cell-analytics.github.io/micro-sam/micro_sam.html#finetuned-models) for details on our models.
+Our `vit_b_lm` model will be better for most cell segmentation tasks but there may be cases where `vit_b` is better, so it makes sense to test both before annotating your data.
+Please refer to [our documentation](https://computational-cell-analytics.github.io/micro-sam/micro_sam.html#finetuned-models) for details on the models.

 **If you want to bring your own data for annotation please store it in a similar format to the example data.
 Note that we also support tif images and that you DO NOT have to provide segmentation masks; we include them here only for reference and they are not needed for annotation with micro_sam.**